Your Guide to Continuous Onboarding for Saas | Userpilot Blog

 Look at Postfity’s primary onboarding process checklist and learn some best practices:

 They ask you to do the two main steps that are required for you to ‘get’ what a social media scheduler does.

-Clicking an item on the checklist (apart from the two ‘dummy’ tasks, that are there as a psychological hook based on the Zeigarnik Effect – read more about it here.) triggers two short flows of tooltips that take the user to perform these step:
+Clicking an item on the checklist (apart from the two ‘dummy’ tasks, that are there as a psychological hook based on the Zeigarnik Effect – read more about it here.) triggers two short flows of tooltips that take the user to perform these steps: